Psychology — Year 13

 Develop the individual:

 Students will develop a sense of enjoyment and fascination in learning about themselves, others and the world around them through the relationships topic.
-They will also weigh up the moral dilemmas involved with out to deal with offenders.
+They will also weigh up the moral dilemmas involved with the unrepresentative samples historically focused on in psychology.

 Create a supportive community: